Tuesday, December 30, 2025

 For other, however reprehensible reasons, Martin Luther resolutely fought against this Catholic tradition: the veneration of saints was a thorn in his side, so he unceremoniously moved the gift-giving to Christmas Eve and made the Christ Child the bringer of gifts.
 He abolished the feast day of Saint Nicholas.
 (2)

 One more thought: perhaps this could also encourage us to celebrate the tradition of gift-giving during Advent in the original Catholic manner and not turn Christmas Eve into a materialistic battle.
 Isn't it contradictory that the poor baby Jesus in the manger is supposed to bring so many material gifts—instead of the secret benefactor St. Nicholas—and is usually completely forgotten on Christmas Eve under the mountain of presents?
-If it has to be at Christmas, it would make more sense for the gift-giving to take place on the feast day of the Three Kings... and then in favor of the poor...
+And logically, the gift-giving should take place on December 25.
+The shephers also brought their gifts for the child in the cradle.
+Hence, the gift-giving on Christmas can be connected with this tradition in a good way, too.

 This was a small impulse to reflect and consider whether the tradition of gift-giving during Advent should perhaps be “put right” again—in a truly Catholic manner.